 Is it the 'right' charity?

 Many charities are organised on a 'regional' basis, rather like franchises.
-If you will makes a bequest to the charity without specifying the local branch (eg 'Age Concern', rather than 'Age Concern <your local branch>,' then the bequest will probably be given to the central organisation, not the local branch.
+If you will makes a bequest to the charity without specifying the local branch (eg 'Age UK', rather than 'Age UK <your local branch>,' then the bequest will probably be given to the central organisation, not the local branch.